Open-Sn/opensn/doc/install_linux_easy.md

 The following instructions were tested on Ubuntu 22.04.4 LTS.
 Other Linux distributions might require some minor tweaking.

-Some portions of this document indicate the use of `sudo`.
+Some portions of these instructions require the use of `sudo`.
 If you do not have administrative privileges, have your system administrator assist you with these steps.

+Note that these instructions assume you are using the `bash` shell and may differ slightly for other shells.

 ## Step 1 - Install Development Tools